 - Leadership in all facilities and region offices have been walking offices and facilities talking with staff, and conducting town halls and meetings with staff.
-They will be including your union leadership in these meetings and will be present at your shift changes to provide you with updates and make themselves available for questions.
+They will be including union leadership in these meetings and will be present at shift changes to provide you with updates and make themselves available for questions.

 - Facility and field managers have placed signage regarding proper hand washing, hygiene, information regarding COVID-19 symptoms, and numbers to contact the Department of Health throughout facilities and offices

 - Our agency Public Information Officer has been sending weekly updates to NMCD staff.

 - Bi-weekly video conferences with facility and field leadership and union representatives continue to take place.

 - As a public safety agency we are trained in emergency response procedures.
 We are taking safety precautions involving sanitation procedures and we have procedures in place to respond if anyone in our facilities presents with symptoms.
 We are prepared to implement medical separation.

 - Corrections Industries has provided each member of our staff and our entire inmate population with reusable cloth masks.